openjdk/jtreg/plugins/idea/README.md

 > Note: when working behind a proxy, additional options might be required, such as: \
 > `-Dhttps.proxyhost=<proxyServer> -Dhttps.proxyPort=<proxyPort>`

-This will download the required IntelliJ dependencies, will build the plugin and will place the results in the `build/distributions` folder.
+This will download gradle and the required IntelliJ dependencies, will build the plugin and will place the results in the `build/distributions` folder.

 > Note: to build the plugin, the build script must point to a valid jtreg installation; see the property `jtregHome` in the `gradle.properties` file, and tweak accordingly.